mobluse/xscreensaver/README.md

-# XScreensaver for Raspberry Pi & updates to a screensaver tutorial
+# XScreensaver for Raspberry Pi & Updates to a Screensaver Tutorial
 A [screensaver](https://en.wikipedia.org/wiki/Screensaver) for [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi)
 that shows temperature with updates to a tutorial from *liberato*.
 The tutorial from *liberato* also seems to work in [WSL/BashOnWindows](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux), if you install an